sahays/sagemaker-labs/02-lab.md

 ```

 ## Step 4
-(Optional, but good read)
+### (Optional, but good read)

 Let's start creating pre-processing scripts.

 This code described in this step already exists on the SageMaker instance, so you do not need to run the code in the section – you will simply call the existing script in the next step.
 However, we recommend that you take the time to explore how the pipeline is handled by reading through the code.

 Now we are ready to create the container that will preprocess our data before it’s sent to the trained Linear Learner model.
-This container will run the sklearn_abalone_featurizer.py’ script, which Amazon SageMaker will import for both training and prediction.
+This container will run the `sklearn_abalone_featurizer.py` script, which Amazon SageMaker will import for both training and prediction.
 Training is executed using the main method as the entry point, which parses arguments, reads the raw abalone dataset from Amazon S3, then runs the `SimpleImputer` and `StandardScaler` on the numeric features and `SimpleImputer` and `OneHotEncoder` on the categorical features.
-At the end of training, the script serializes the fitted ColumnTransformer to Amazon S3 so that it may be used during inference.
+At the end of training, the script serializes the fitted `ColumnTransformer` to Amazon S3 so that it may be used during inference.

 ### Explanation of the code
-Run Scikit-learn on Sagemaker SKLearn Estimator with a script as an entry point.
-The training script is very similar to a training script you might run outside of SageMaker, but you can access useful properties about the training environment through various environment variables, such as:
+This training script is very similar to one you might run outside of SageMaker, but you can access useful properties about the training environment through various environment variables, such as:
 - SM_MODEL_DIR: A string representing the path to the directory to write model artifacts to.
 These artifacts are uploaded to S3 for model hosting.
 - SM_OUTPUT_DIR: A string representing the filesystem path to write output artifacts to.
 Output artifacts may include checkpoints, graphs, and other files to save, not including model artifacts.
 These artifacts are compressed and uploaded to S3 to the same S3 prefix as the model artifacts.